jtl-software/goprometrics/README.md

 ## Features

+* Support for Counter metrics
-* Support for counter using namespace and label
+* Support for Gauge metrics
-* Histogram support using namespace, label and buckets
+* Support for Histogram metrics
+* Support form Summary metrics
-* Summary support using namespace, label and objectives
+* Each metric can be described using Namespace, Labels and Help Text
-* Provide `/metrics` endpoint for scrape Metrics
+* Provide `/metrics` endpoint for scrapping

 ## Install - Build it